This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 Mapping Chat departments to Support groups

 For Chat transfers to work properly, make sure the Chat departments in your account are mapped to Support groups.
-Use the Agent Workspace migration wizard to automatically do the mapping when you first enable the agent workspace.
+Use the Agent Workspace migration wizard to automatically do the mapping when you first activate the Agent Workspace.
 For more information, see Migrating to the Zendesk Agent Workspace.
 Also make sure any Chat department that needs to send or receive chat transfers is enabled on the Chat dashboard.
 You can enable Chat departments before or after migration.

 To configure support for messaging in the Zendesk Agent Workspace, do the following: